 Post-Master's Certificate in Family Nurse Practitioner

 This program is open to RNs who hold an MSN.
-Advanced studies focus on nursing practice theory, research, epidemiology, clinical pharmacology, pathophysiology, healthcare policy, and ethics.
+Advanced studies focus on clinical pharmacology, pathophysiology and health assessment.
 Nursing areas include primary care, adult, geriatric, pediatric, childbearing, and family nursing.
-Students must also complete a scholarly project and 600 practicum hours.
+Students must also complete 600 practicum hours.

 Post-Master's Certificate in Clinical Nurse Leader

-This 4-semester program is also open to RNs with a master's in nursing.
+This four-semester program is also open to RNs with a master's in nursing.
 Studies explore clinical pharmacology, health assessment, and pathophysiology with the goal of training nurses to provide advanced point-of-care nursing.
-A scholarly project and a 300-hour leadership practicum are required.
+A scholarly project and a 400-hour leadership practicum are required.

 Other School Options

-Other options that may interest aspiring nurses include the College of Mount St. Joseph, which is about 8 miles west of Cincinnati.
-It's a 4-year private Catholic school with BSN, MSN, and Doctor of Nursing Practice degrees that combine online and on-campus studies.
-For those who prefer a small school setting, Christ College of Nursing and Health Science is a 2-year private school with fewer than 350 students.
-It offers an AAS degree in nursing and an RN-BSN completion program, and it's located just 2 miles north of downtown Cincinnati.
+Other options that may interest aspiring nurses include the Mount St. Joseph University, which is about nine miles west of Cincinnati.
+It's a four-year private Catholic school with BSN, MSN, and Doctor of Nursing Practice degrees that combine online and on-campus studies.
+For those who prefer a small school setting, Christ College of Nursing and Health Science is a two-year private school with fewer than 1,000 students.
+It offers an AAS degree in nursing and an RN-BSN completion program, and it's located just two miles north of downtown Cincinnati.